-Throughout the process of learning about her diagnosis this time, I was much more involved than I had been the previous two, simply because I am old enough and mature enough to fully understand what was happening and assume my responsibility for caring for her.
-I learned the severity of how and where the cancer had spread and heard the number of years they gave my mom to live.
+Throughout the process of learning about her diagnosis this time, I was much more involved than I had been the previous two, simply because I was old enough and mature enough to fully understand what was happening and assume my responsibility for caring for her.
+I learned the severity of how and where the cancer had spread, and I heard the number of years they gave my mom to live.
 So I prayed, diligently, for her healing on this side of heaven.
 I prayed for new life, for God’s power to overflow in our family, for a miracle to be done.
 I prayed this until one day God told me to stop – he told me to stop praying for her healing and instead to pray for peace.

 You see, it wasn’t a part of God’s plan that my mom be healed this time and live.
-I don’t know why, nor do I understand how something so ugly and painful and horrible can be a part of a good God’s plan.
+I don’t know why, nor do I understand how something so ugly and painful and horrible can be part of a good God’s plan.
 However, I choose to trust that he knows what he’s doing.
 Coming to terms with the fact that healing wasn’t where God wanted my attention was hard.

 I began wrestling with the very real truth that though God is able to do anything, it doesn’t always mean he will.

 God was able to heal my mom.
 He was able to cause all cancer to leave her body and never return.
 But he didn’t.
 He wasn’t willing because it wasn’t a part of his will.
-As I read through scripture, stay steadfast in prayer, and choose to trust God throughout this entire process – from my mom’s sickness to the grief I’m experiencing now that she’s gone – I have begun to understand why God didn’t heal my mom.
+As I read scripture, stay steadfast in prayer, and choose to trust God throughout this entire process – from my mom’s sickness to the grief I’m experiencing now that she’s gone – I have begun to understand why God didn’t heal my mom.

 God is good.